 For financial reporting purposes, the Authority is considered a special-purpose government engaged in only business-type activities (enterprise funds).
 Accordingly, the Authority's financial statements have been presented using the economic resources measurement focus and the accrual basis of accounting.
-With this measurement focus, all assets and liabilities associated with the operations are included on the Statement of Net Position.
-Under the accrual basis, revenues are recognized when earned, and expenses are recognized when the related liability is incurred, regardless of the timing of related cash flows.
+With this measurement focus, all assets and liabilities associated with the operations are included on Statement A. Under the accrual basis, revenues are recognized when earned, and expenses are recognized when the related liability is incurred, regardless of the timing of related cash flows.